bhadramenon/OWASP-Cross_Site_Scipting-XSS/Reflected-XSS.md

 The browser runs the injected content because the application does not encode or sanitize the input properly.

-Burp Suite helped me see the request clearly and understand where the value was going.

 ### Why it matters
 Reflected XSS can be dangerous because a user may click a crafted link and unknowingly run attacker-controlled JavaScript in their browser.